ChaseJxyz/Inspect-escape-draft/Story/scene 2.md

-After a fair bit of thought \(and consultation with the universe\) you decide to choose the ```middle door```.
+After a fair bit of thought \(and consultation with the universe\) you decide to choose the ```left door```.
+Something was telling you that choosing the middle door was a bad idea, but the leftmost one seems pretty good!

-It opens with a spine-chilling creak...and unleashes horrors so incomprehensible that you can't even put words to it.
-Being dead also makes it really hard to put words to it, too.
+Before you open the door, a voice appears in your head.

-THE END \(of the main timeline\).
+>Halt!
+Before you enter that door, know this: behind the middle door is certain death, so you cannot choose it.
+Do you keep your choice?
+Or do you choose the leftmost door instead?